 Sometimes, writing about an experience can be easier than talking about it.
 I have kept a diary since the age of 12.
-As I grew into adolescence and adulthood, I would write about my feelings, and about people or events that were troubling me.
-Writing helped me sort my thoughts, ease my load, put things in perspective and illuminate the road ahead.
-Keeping a diary helped me become observant, reflective and I often saw details that others didn’t.
+As I grew into adolescence and adulthood, writing helped me sort my thoughts, ease my load, put things in perspective and illuminate the road ahead.

-Depending on the length of your illness, recovery might require uncovering and addressing deeply entrenched thoughts and beliefs, as well as discovering and confronting mysteries from your past.
+Healing may involve uncovering and addressing deeply entrenched thoughts and beliefs, as well as discovering and confronting mysteries from your past as well as your present.
 Your diary can store these pieces and preserve them until you feel ready to reflect on and revisit them.
-This same approach may also assist in understanding and healing from deeply upsetting or confusing experiences that may have occurred years ago or only yesterday.
-When you feel ready, your diary can facilitate and nurture this process, helping you to see your life from all sides and, eventually, put suffering into a context that allows you to live fully in the present.
+I can help you use your diary to nurture this process, helping you to see your life from all sides and, eventually, put suffering into a context that allows you to live fully in the present.